 Walk to the Colón Free Trade Zone for great deals

-In addition to gorgeous views of Manzanillo Bay, our hotel’s location in the Colón 2,000 Cruise Port and shopping center offers easy access to the Colón Free Trade Zone and some of Panama’s most popular attractions.
-Whether you head south to the Panama Canal or north to the ruins of Portobelo City, you can find plenty of things to do just minutes from the Radisson.
+Located in the Colón 2,000 Cruise Port and shopping center, our Radisson hotel offers easy access to the Colón Free Trade Zone and some of Panama’s most popular things to do.
+Soak up gorgeous views of Manzanillo Bay from your hotel room, and then head south to the Panama Canal or north to the ruins of Portobelo.
 For a glimpse of the region’s natural beauty, spend the day relaxing on nearby beaches or hike through the splendor of the Panamanian rainforest.

 - Colón Beaches

 With white-sand shores and placid waters, nearby beaches are the perfect place for water skiing, fishing and relaxing.

 - Isla Grande (63 miles)

 Providing a lush, tropical backdrop for activities like snorkeling, diving, surfing, boating and watercraft riding, this quiet island community off the shores of Portobelo is an ideal location for a fun-filled excursion.